Chair Barrett McRay

 Scripture Press Professor of Christian Formation & Ministry James Wilhoit

-Director of Institute for Prison Ministries and Instructor Karen Swanson
+Director of Institute for Prison Ministries Karen Swanson

 The Christian Formation and Ministry Department offers the M.A. degree in Christian Formation and Ministry.
 The purpose of the degree is to develop academically grounded, spiritually maturing, and practically skilled leaders who minister the Gospel and build up God's people in a constantly changing world.
 We seek to nurture wisdom and compassion in students who are becoming…

 Articulate a biblical, theological, historical, and philosophical perspective of formation and ministry.

 Identify a theoretical framework for ministry context analysis.

 Demonstrate an understanding of the educational, spiritual, and ministry practices by which people mature in Christ.

 Spiritually maturing in that they…